-Managing Director/Chief Executive Officer (appointed to the Board on 19 January 2022) 56 years old/Chinese
+Managing Director/Chief Executive Officer

-- Master Degree in Business Administration (EMBA), Hunan University, China - Bachelor Degree in Economics (major in International Finance), Xiamen University, China
+Mr Xie Shaoxiong ("Mr Xie"), a Chinese, was appointed as Managing Director/Chief Executive Officer ("MD/CEO") of ICBC Malaysia on 19 January 2022.
+He holds a Master's Degree in Business Administration (EMBA) from Hunan University, China and a Bachelor's Degree in Economics (major in International Finance) from Xiamen University, China.

-Mr Xie Shaoxiong has more than 30 years of experience in financial services industry having held various senior positions within ICBC Group.
+Mr Xie has more than 30 years of experience in the financial services industry having held various senior positions within ICBC Group.
 Prior to his current role, Mr Xie was the General Manager of ICBC Turkey Bank Anonim Sirketi ("ICBC Turkey") and also served as a Member of its Board.
 He was also the Board Chairman of ICBC Turkey Yatırım Menkul Değerler A.Ş., a subsidiary of ICBC Turkey.